 Michelle Obama has become America’s latest national treasure, for she has divulged secrets of the royal family that her predecessors would have shrugged off as non-newsworthy soundbites.

 The First Lady and Prince Harry gave a join interview to Good Morning America‘s Robin Roberts from Orlando, Florida, where the second annual Invictus Games are underway.

-Roberts asked about the Obamas’ April 22nd dinner with Harry and the Duke and Duchess of Cambridge at Kensington Palace, an evening that saw Prince George stay up past his bedtime in the name of socializing.
+Roberts inquired about the Obamas’ April 22nd dinner with Harry and the Duke and Duchess of Cambridge at Kensington Palace, an evening that saw Prince George stay up past his bedtime in the name of socializing.

 So, Roberts asked, does George always look so put-together before retiring for the night?

 “I have to say that the most precious thing – if you haven’t already fallen in love – is to see him with his nephew,” Obama told Roberts as Harry fidgeted in his seat, clearly uneasy with the attention paid to his personal life (it could be worse; Michelle could have found his little black book).

 “Throughout he was like, ‘Uncle Harry, Why are you so quiet?’ ” she said of George, going so far as to imitate the toddler’s British accent.

 “Usually I’m throwing him around the room and stuff,” Harry said.

 — Good Morning America (@GMA) May 9, 2016

 The prince also explained how he was able to convince the Queen to join in on some good, old-fashioned trash talking with the US of A.